 Patriot Images was officially established May 14th, 2018.
 I am located in Queensbury, New York, a town located in southern Warren County and the Adirondack Mountains.
-I am roughly forty-five minutes north from our State Capitol, Albany.
+I am roughly forty-five minutes north from our State Capital, Albany.

 Whenever you contact most photographers and/or photography businesses, for whatever the occasion may be, they will provide you with a list of services they offer.
 This could be in the form of wedding packages, hourly rates, sitting fees, etc. When I first decided to start Patriot Images, the first thing I did was head to the internet and browse other local photographers to see what they offered.
 It made my head hurt!
 To read and comprehend what some of the photographers offered in their vast menu of services, you need a degree!
 I didn't want someone to come to my website and have that same experience.

 Another thing I noticed was how much it costs for some of these services.
 Please don't get me wrong here; I am not saying some of the photographers and their talent isn't worth what they charge.
 Some of them could probably charge a lot more!
 That's not really what I'm about though, and it's not what I wanted my business to represent.
 I didn't want Patriot Images to be about the money.
 In fact, I didn't want Patriot Images to be about money at all.
 I did not want someone to ever come to my website or inquire about photos, and leave thinking they needed to take out a small loan.
 I never wanted someone to be discouraged in asking about services because of a prior experience, misconception, or cost.